 And the list of challenges goes on…

 Think of an ideal situation where you have metrics of all these action items described above, right in front of you.
 Is there such magic bullet available?
-Yes, Zero Incident FrameworkTM Application Performance Monitoring (ZIF APM), it gives you the above details at your fingertips, thereby makes troubleshooting a simple task.
+Yes, ZIF Application Performance Monitoring (ZIF APM), it gives you the above details at your fingertips, thereby makes troubleshooting a simple task.

 ZIF APM has more to offer than other regular APM.
 The APM Engine has built-in AI features.
 It monitors the application across all layers, starting from end-user, web application, web server, API layers, databases, underlying infrastructure that includes the OS and performance factors, irrespective of whether these layers are hosted on cloud or on-premise or both.
 It also applies the AI for monitoring, mapping, tracing and analyze the pattern to provide the Observability and Insights.
 Given below is a typical representation of distributed application and its components.
 And the rest of the section covers, how ZIF APM provides such deep level of insights.

 Once the APM Engine is installed/run on portfolio servers, the build-in AI engine does the following automatically: